 | Supply continuity beyond month one | First-dose success without month-two stock is a trap |

-The first two rows carry the most weight.
-Forum chatter often strips a post down to the molecule name.
-Your clinic documentation should not.
+The top two rows carry the most weight.
+Forum chatter tends to strip a post down to the molecule name.
+Your clinic paperwork can't afford to.

 Questions to bring to your doctor